 According to National Geographic, climate change is set to effect the type of crops grown globally as well as the yield of each crop with predictions extending to 2050.
 North America will see a drop in corn production of 20% while South America will drop by 15%.
 Northern European potato farmers can expect longer growing seasons while West Africa may introduce more rice.
 There will be severe changes in Asia because of the large population with a major loss of arable land and Australia will need to maximise efficient farming to combat the drought.

-Despite political turmoil back home, the South African agricultural sector continues to grow with the introduction of several innovative methods.
+Despite political turmoil back home, the South African agricultural sector continues to grow with the introduction of several innovative methods, and by using the right farming equipment, efficiency can be increased.

 Drones or UAVs (Unmanned Aircraft Systems) are being used with great effect in farming communities and South Africa is getting on board.
 Drones are able to scan thousands of hectares a day, delivering meaningful, real-time analytics via a tablet to the farmer.
 In addition, they can be used to herd and evaluate livestock; assist with spraying pesticides and even distributing seeds.
 One company, DroneSeed, has developed a drone that can plant 800 seeds an hour, something that would take one human a whole day to complete.